nagajyothi0207/project-G1/kubernets/README.md

 3. Due to Inter Service resolution limiation in Minikube, i am not executing the mysql script using initContainer inside the nginx deployment.

 ## Deployment
-Now let’s proceed toward deploying the Kubernetes configuration files that will be creating the Kubernetes resources.
+Now let’s proceed toward deploying the Kubernetes configuration files that will be creating the below Kubernetes resources.

 **Nginx and Mysql** deployment have the following configurations.